-Whether you’re starting out gardening for the first time or just time-strapped, this list of low-maintenance garden and indoor plants with detailed care guides is just for you.
+Whether you’re starting out as a gardener or just time-strapped, this list of low-maintenance garden and indoor plants with detailed care guides is just for you.

 DRACAENA (SONG OF INDIA)